JJSlabbert/iTilt-digital-hydrometer/README.md

 -MPU6050 (Install from Arduino IDE)

 # STEPS
 -Load the Firmware from source or binary on your iSpindel.
-If you had the iSpindel firmware (or other firmware using EEPROM) installed, you may need format your SPIFFS.
+If you had the iSpindel firmware (or other firmware using SPIFFS) installed, you may need format your SPIFFS.
 Read the disclaimer.

 -The LED_BUILTIN (Blue LED in my case) should flash